 But wait, you say.
 Dozens of writers work on the comics continuity.
 Surely one of them changed Freeze for the better after Dini had done his bit?

 Uh, well, they changed him, all right.
 Andersen Gabrych revived Nora and then turned her into a fire-spewing demon woman who hates Victor with every fiber of her being.
-Then Grant Morrison made it so that Victor has a habit of delusionally approaching streetwalkers, thinking they’re Nora.
+Then Grant Morrison made it so that Victor delusionally solicits hookers to act as Nora.
 And then Scott Snyder made it you know what no I’m not even summarizing it here.

-Hell, even That Other Show’s Freeze eventually slid into being a sadistic ice-themed capital-S Supervillain for only the flimsiest of reasons.
-Complete with cheesy female minions, plot to blow up the whole city, and hideous deformities meant to stamp out every last inch of sympathy the audience might have for him.
+Hell, even That Other Show’s Freeze eventually slid into being a sadistic ice-themed capital-S Supervillain for barely-there reasons.
+Complete with wisecracking molls, plot to blow up the whole city, and hideous deformities meant to stamp out every last inch of sympathy the audience might have for him.

 Yeah, something’s wrong when Batman & Robin actually looks like it has a shot at being the most respectful take on something.
 Not a good one, but better than most of the competition.

 The sad thing is… I don’t think that that’s a coincidence.
-Batman & Robin might have gotten about five million other things wrong, but its limiting Freeze to a single story is something I really liked.
+Batman & Robin might have dropped the ball on five million other fronts, but its limiting Freeze to a single story is something I really liked.
 See, Dini’s take on Freeze is renowned for being a sympathetic anti-villain with largely selfless goals, and while that can sustain an incredibly powerful and heartwarming narrative, it’s not really suited to a recurring antagonist who’s expected to fight Batman over and over again.
-One episode’s worth of fights with Batman can be written off as unfortunate circumstances (and to be honest, I thought even their fights in “Heart of Ice” were a bit contrived), but two or more just makes it look like you’re fishing for excuses to keep him in the rogues gallery.
+One episode’s worth of conflict with Batman can be written off as unfortunate circumstances (though, really, I felt even their fights in “Heart of Ice” were a bit contrived), but two or more just makes it look like you’re fishing for excuses to keep him in the rogues gallery.
 If done especially badly, it can make Batman look like an asshole who’s going out of his way to keep the poor scientist from curing his terminally ill wife.

-Most writers are skilled enough to not go down that path, so they pick only the second-worst one: flattening Freeze into a one-dimensional sadist who tortures and murders people for no goddamn reason other than to see them suffer (personal grudge against Batman optional).
+Most writers know better than to go down that path, so they pick only the second-worst one: flattening Freeze into a one-dimensional sadist who tortures and murders people for no goddamn reason other than to see them suffer (personal grudge against Batman optional).
 The Law of Diminishing Returns kicks in hard, without exception, when this happens, leaving what was once a unique, almost admirable foe just another face in Arkham who’s slightly harder to punch out than Joker or Scarecrow.

 So what does any of this have to do with The Batman?
-This is only my opinion, but I have to admire its transparency in making a Freeze origin that portrays him as an unambiguously one-dimensional bastard, instead of dressing it up in the skin of the Dini origin to attract unaware fans.
+This is only my opinion, but I have to admire its transparency in making Freeze an unambiguous, unapologetic bastard from the get-go, instead of dressing it up in the skin of the Dini origin to attract unaware fans.
 That makes it much easier to treat this Freeze as his own character, instead of another failed attempt at capturing that Dini magic.**

-And if this Freeze origin can’t really tug at the heartstrings, it does a damn good job of creeping me out.
+And if this backstory can’t really tug my heartstrings, it does a decent job of making my skin crawl.
 The part where Fries gets locked in the cryo-chamber starts with the standard hammering-on-the-glass bit, but then it gets into much darker territory.
 The blood vessels in Fries’ eyes start breaking (that’s why his eyes are red, by the way), and there’s even a shot where we see his red blood cells literally freeze over.